This post may contain affiliate links. Read the full disclosure here.

 First rule, protein:

 Basically, every meal needs to have a high-quality protein source.
 I prefer lean proteins like chicken, ground turkey, fish, beans, and of course, my protein powder.
 We have protein shakes for breakfast in my program, but I think eggs are a great way to go because you can add so many veggies to your scrambles.
 I also really like beans, particularly garbanzo beans for breastfeeding mamas because they can help with milk supply, and they have fiber, which I will talk about in the next rule.
 Protein needs to make up about 1/4 – 1/3 of your plate, to make things general.
 I have a plate ratio plan in my program too, which helps you stay on track no matter where you are.

 The second rule, is fiber:

 Fiber is going to help you stay full on nutrient-dense foods.
 Many times we fall into trap of eating less-than-healthy foods because we aren’t satisfied with our one grilled chicken breast (don’t worry, I don’t advise just eating one grilled chicken breast!).
 Staying full is really helpful to stay on track with eating healthy.
 Fiber-rich foods also have lots of nutrients.
 Basically, fruits and vegetables all have lots of fiber and nutrients.
-This is partly why I love protein shakes is because you can blend up your protein powder with high fiber, yummy fruits like strawberries, blueberries, raspberries or even cherries.
+This is partly why I love protein shakes is because you can blend up your protein powder with high fiber, yummy fruits like strawberries, blueberries, raspberries, or even cherries.
 There’s a free recipe book over at Milk Dust that will give you tons of ideas too.

 Try to have fiber and protein at every meal or snack, making sure you are getting in lots of nutrients every time you eat!